 Why you should shoot small bands

 So many new music photographers just want to shoot the big bands all the time.
 They simply don’t care about the smaller bands and ignore them.
 I shoot all the small bands I can find.
 I think shooting small bands is extremely important if you want to get a career in music photography.
-Whenever I meet a new photographer and he just wants to shoot the big bands and work at big festivals, all I can think is “Great, another fanboy with a camera”.
+Whenever I meet a new photographer who just wants to shoot the big bands and work at big festivals, all I can think is, “Great, another fanboy with a camera.”

-All the musicians in this post have come from small bands, which most photographers did not even bother to shoot yet most of these musicians have all help me out in the past.
-The simple truth is not ever band will make it to the big time.
-Most never make it at all, but musicians have to make a living and many of them take part-time jobs in the music industry.
+All the musicians in this post have come from small bands, which most photographers did not even bother to shoot, yet most of these musicians have helped me out in the past.
+The simple truth is not every band will make it to the big time.
+Most never make it at all, but musicians have to make a living, and many of them take part-time jobs in the music industry.

 One of the first jobs that are common for musicians to take is stage management.
-I often get special access to stages and one of the reason is that the stage managers know me because I have shot them in their own small bands many times before.
+I often get special access to stages, and one of the reasons is that the stage managers know me because I have shot them in their own small bands many times before.

-Some musicians become music teachers and their students often form bands that need a photographer to shoot them.
+Some musicians become music teachers, and their students often form bands that need a photographer.
 Other musicians work as volunteers at music festivals or music companies.
-But the key point to all of this is that most musicians will work in the music industry at some point in time and they will be in a position to help you out.
+The key point is that most musicians will work in the music industry at some point and will be in a position to help you out.

-Now when I shoot smaller bands, as a general rule, I don’t charge them for their photos.
-They don’t have a lot of money and the little bit of money they could give me is not worth it.
-I would much rather build a solid connection with them and I would rather use my photos as an ice-breaker to form some kind of bond.
-I usually use social media to decide if I am going to charge band money for their photos or not.
-So if I am dealing with a western band, if they don’t have 25,000 followers on one of their social media accounts, then I will give them the photos to use on the internet for free.
-When I deal with a Chinese band, I usually look for 50,000 followers as China is a country with a large population so it is easier to build up a following.
-Although I will give them the photos for free to use on the internet, if they want to use it in print then they still got to pay.
-Most of these small bands just want to use the photos for the social media profiles so they would seldom want to pay for that.
+When I shoot smaller bands, as a general rule, I don’t charge them for their photos.
+They don’t have a lot of money, and the little bit they could give me is not worth it.
+I would much rather build a solid connection with them and use my photos as an ice-breaker to form a bond.
+I usually use social media to decide if I am going to charge a band for their photos or not.
+If I am dealing with a western band, and they don’t have 25,000 followers on one of their social media accounts, then I will give them the photos to use on the internet for free.
+When dealing with a Chinese band, I usually look for 50,000 followers, as China has a large population and it’s easier to build a following.
+Although I will give them the photos for free to use on the internet, if they want to use them in print, they still have to pay.
+Most of these small bands just want to use the photos for their social media profiles, so they seldom want to pay for that.

 To wrap this up, don’t forget the small bands.
-They give you practice to hone your skills and they give you the ability to form the social connections that you need to make money in the very competitive music photography field.
-You can take the greatest photo of all time, but if you got no one to sell it too, then what’s the point.
+They give you practice to hone your skills and the ability to form the social connections you need to make money in the very competitive music photography field.
+You can take the greatest photo of all time, but if you have no one to sell it to, then what’s the point?
 Without the social component, there are no professional photographers.

 Shaun